feberts/game-server/README.md

 This project provides a lightweight server for turn-based multiplayer games.

-The main features are:
+### Main features

 - multiple parallel game sessions
 - a framework that allows new games to be added easily
 - a uniform yet flexible API for all games
-- an observer mode to watch other clients play
+- an observer mode to watch another client play

-Possible areas of application include:
+### Possible areas of application

+- development of turn-based multiplayer games in general
 - programming courses in which students implement game clients
-- development of turn-based multiplayer games in general
+- implementing separate clients for input and output using the observer mode
 - small projects in the area of reinforcement learning

-## Quickstart
+## Quick start

-To try this project on your machine, start the server by running `server/game_server.py`.
-Then run two tic-tac-toe clients (`client/tictactoe_client.py`) in separate shells.
+To try this project on your machine, start the server (`server/game_server.py`).
+Then run two clients (`client/tictactoe_client.py`) in separate shells.
 No further configuration is required.

 ## Operating the server